LTOssian/client-country-api/README.md

 ## Acknowledgments

-Thhanks to [Frontend Mentor](https://www.frontendmentor.io/) for providing quality designs and allow us to focus on the developpement side.
+Thanks to [Frontend Mentor](https://www.frontendmentor.io/) for providing quality designs and allow us to focus on the developpement side.